docker/docs/content/security/for-admins/single-sign-on/configure/configure-idp.md

     - ACS URL → Reply URL
 7. Save configuration
 8. From section **SAML Signing Certificate** download **Certificate (Base64)**
-9. Open the certificate file in a text editor and paste the content of the file in Docker Hub or Admin Console **SAML configurations > “Key x509 Certificate”**.
+9. Open the certificate file in a text editor and paste the contents of the file in the **x509 Certificate** field in Docker Hub or Admin Console.
-10. From the section **Set up Docker**, copy **Login URL** and paste it into **SAML Sign-in URL** in Docker Hub or Admin Console.
+10. From the section **Set up Docker**, copy **Login URL** and paste it into the **SAML Sign-in URL** field in Docker Hub or Admin Console.

 {{< /tab >}}
 {{< tab name="Azure Connect (OIDC)" >}}